Vandivier/data-science-practice/sql/dice-salaries/readme.txt

 Edit this file to allow inclusion of data in MySQL workbench data export:
 C:\ProgramData\MySQL\MySQL Server 5.7\my.ini

-The final output at .\sql\dice-salaries\dice-salaries.csv is equivalent to .\datasplash\dice-salaries.csv

 After you run dice-salaries.sql you will need to go obtain the csv file and manually add the header text line.